 Lake Shore Management – The Essentials

-A few common species of invasive weeds that have become a nuisance all across North America are Curly-leaf Pondweed, Hydrilla, and Eurasian Watermilfoil.
-These invasive species are capable of rapidly taking over entire lakes and choking out other native species necessary for a lake’s health.
 One particularly detrimental problem caused by such weeds is that they create poor spawning conditions for native fish, leading to a weakened and suboptimal fishing experience within the lake.
-It is very important to be aware of such invasive species of weeds and if one makes an appearance you need to take appropriate measures in order to preserve the health of your lake.
+It is very important to be aware of such invasive species of weeds and if one makes an appearance you need to take appropriate measures to preserve the health of your lake.
+Removing all plant matter from boats and trailers before leaving a lake is a key step to stop the spread of invasive species.

 Invasive weed species need to be taken seriously and therefore weed management and awareness is a necessity for all lake users.
 Many lake weeds are capable of seriously inhibiting recreational lake activities such as boating, fishing, and swimming.
 The most important thing that boaters must do to prevent the spread of these plants is to always remember to drain their boat’s live well and to check to make sure that their boat is not carrying any weeds from one lake to another.